bioperl/bioperl.github.io/howtos/Beginners.md

 $db_obj = Bio::DB::GenBank->new;
 ```

-In this case we've created a "database object" using the `new` method, but without any arguments.
+In this case we've created a *database object* using the `new` method, but without any arguments.
 Let's ask the object to do something useful:

 ```perl
 use Bio::DB::GenBank;